Skip to main content

 Example Scenarios

-• A two-story home in Alamo Heights with 20 fiberglass windows could easily exceed $15,000.
+• A two-story home in Alamo Heights with 20 fiberglass windows recently cost $44,000.

 • A custom bay window upgrade in a living room may add another $3,000–$5,000 on its own.